Distinguished Researcher and Health Policy Programs Director

 Ms. Friedsam has worked extensively on access to and financing of health care and the organization of delivery systems.
 She consults widely in the public and private sectors on state government programs and on reform initiatives.

-Ms. Friedsam leads IRP’s Medicaid Evaluation, Research, and Technical Assistance (MERTA) programming, which includes a team of faculty and researchers evaluating Wisconsin’s Medicaid and BadgerCare health coverage programs.
+Ms. Friedsam leads IRP’s Medicaid Evaluation, Research, and Technical Assistance (MERTA) programming, which includes a team of faculty and researchers evaluating Wisconsin’s Medicaid and BadgerCare health coverage programs (Reports & Publications).
 Previously, starting in 2001, Ms. Friedsam had founded the health policy group within the University of Wisconsin Population Health Institute, where she established the UW’s Evidence-Based Health Policy Project.
 Between 2013–2019, Ms. Friedsam also developed and oversaw Covering Wisconsin, Wisconsin’s ACA Navigator entity, in affiliation with UW Extension and the School of Human Ecology.

 Ms. Friedsam served previously as Executive Director of the Wisconsin Primary Health Care Association, Director of a managed care demonstration project, and manager of several projects supported by the Robert Wood Johnson Foundation, the federal Health Resources and Services Administration, and the Centers for Medicare and Medicaid Services.
 Ms. Friedsam holds a masters degree in public health policy and administration from the University of Michigan in Ann Arbor.